 How popular is the baby name Lidia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lidia and check out all the blog posts that mention the name Lidia.
+Plus, check out all the blog posts that mention the name Lidia.

 A reader named Debra would like some help naming baby número três:

 We are just not finding THE name.
 I’m American, husband is Portuguese and we live in the states.
 We have two boys; Diogo and Cruz.
 I am due any day with #3 a GIRL.
 We definitely want a Portuguese name.